equinor/TimeSeriesAnalysis/docs/articles/sysid_disturbance.md

 ![ex3](./images/sysid_disturbance_ex3.png)

-*The aim of this section is to develop an algorithm to estimate the the un-meausred disturbance ``d`` indirectly based on the measured ``u`` and ``e``*
+*The aim of this section is to develop an algorithm to estimate the the un-measured disturbance ``d`` indirectly based on the measured ``u`` and ``e``*

 ## Why is distrubance signal estimation important?